Epping (CDP), New Hampshire

-Epping is a census-designated place (CDP) and the main village in the town of Epping, Rockingham County, New Hampshire, United States.
+Epping is a census-designated place (CDP) and the main village in the town of Epping, New Hampshire, United States.
 The population of the CDP was 2,693 at the 2020 census, out of 7,125 in the entire town.

 Geography

 The CDP is in the south-central part of the town of Epping, comprising most of the main village of Epping, part of the village of West Epping, and less densely developed land in between.
 The CDP is bordered to the south by the New Hampshire Route 101 expressway and to the west by the Lamprey River from NH 101 to NH 27 (Pleasant Street).
 The northern border of the CDP follows NH 27 and the Lamprey River, until the village of Epping in the eastern part of the CDP, where it follows Prescott Road and Old Hedding Road to Delaney Road, east of NH 125.
 The eastern border stays east of NH 125 from Old Hedding Road to NH 101.

 NH Route 101, with one exit in Epping, leads east 12 mi to Interstate 95 in Hampton and west 19 mi to Interstate 93 in Manchester.
 Route 125, which intersects Route 101 at Exit 7 in Epping, leads north 21 mi to Rochester and south 20 mi to Haverhill, Massachusetts.
 Route 27, the pre-expressway routing of Route 101, leads east 7 mi to Exeter and west 6 mi to Raymond.

 According to the U.S. Census Bureau, the Epping CDP has a total area of 11.2 sqkm, of which 0.1 sqkm, or 0.82%, are water.
 The Lamprey River passes through Epping village, flowing east toward Great Bay.